School of Education and Social Policy

 • Coursework taken at institutions other than Northwestern that is to be counted toward SESP requirements must be approved in advance by the student’s adviser; if a course taken for credit is outside SESP’s curriculum, the relevant academic department at Northwestern must also approve.
 Students taking community college courses must earn a grade of B or higher for SESP to accept the credit.

 • A student typically may not have more than a total of three majors plus minors: three majors, two majors and one minor, or one major and two minors.
-Exceptions require permission from the SESP assistant dean for student affairs and are not granted during the first year.
 This is referred to as the "rule of three."
 Certificate programs do not account against this limit of the "rule of three."

 • All degree candidates must file an application for the degree with their advisers in advance of their degree completion.
 The adviser will forward the application, when approved, to the Office of the Registrar.